 Include screenshots, bullet points, and numbered steps so people have visual guides and can identify the key information.
 Add labels to articles so they're searchable.

-During a change, you’ll likely have to update articles to keep them accurate.
+During a change implementation, you’ll likely have to update articles to keep them accurate.

 Track what videos garner the most clicks and what content shows low engagement to glean audience-centric feedback on training materials.